 1. Obtain Copies of Financial Records.

 In the event the marriage does breakdown, you will need copies of important financial documents and records.
 It is often easier to make copies of these items while the marriage is still intact.
 Locating and copying all these documents can take considerable time and effort, particularly if your spouse is secretive about finances.
-Filing first means that you’ll be able to have all your documentation organized and in a secure location before divorce papers are served.
+Filing first means that you’ll be able to have all your documentation organized and in a secure location before you serve divorce papers.

 2. Prepare for Financial Consequences.